celalergun/diary/README.md

 Please note that first 1024 bytes of a key file is used and must not be changed.
 Carefully select your key files and make a backup of these files.
 You can use pictures, music files etc. as well as they are not modified.

-Some people may not want a login screen and some may not want even the basic encryption.
+Some people may not want a login screen and some may not even want the basic encryption.
 I added an option to keep the diary unencrypted.
 Just say "No" to the question on first run.

 TODO: I will add a password changing option.
-It would be nice to change your password time to time.
+It would be nice to change your password from time to time.